top of page

 Most e-commerce platforms include email marketing integrations to allow you to promote discounts and offers using email to existing and potential customers.
 Set up automated emails to reach prospects at the end of a drip campaign.
 Offer free shipping to customers that abandon cart or discounts to customers viewing a certain product several times.

-Step 6: Optimize The Loyalty/Advocacy Stage
+Step 6: Optimize The Loyalty Stage

-Congratulations – you have made a sale!.
+Congratulations – you have made a sale!

 Now your goal is to increase the lifetime value of the consumer in two ways: they should make another purchase (brand loyalty) or tell their friends(brand advocacy).
-It is easier to sell to an existing customer, especially whenthey’re pleased with your services.
+It is easier to sell to an existing customer, especially when they’re pleased with your services.
 Therefore, you can offer:

-Cross-Aells, Upsells, And Re-sells
+Cross-sells, Upsells, And Re-sells

 Reselling means offering customers the same product they purchased near the end of the usable period (e.g. after a month if it lasts that long).
 Up sells and cross-sells are offers for more expensive items, subscription packages, or add-ons related to the sale.
 You can either do this during the checkout process or follow up with an email after the purchase.